I’ve made many healthy brownies and chocolate cakes or fudges in the past months, but so far this chocolate sweet potato cake has to be my favorite.

 When the cake is cool add the frosting.

-If it's completely cool you can take out the baking dish and cut it in squares.
+If it's completely cool you can take out the baking dish and cut it into squares.
 I loved mine better after few hours in the fridge.